SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 What to do now: If you have learners with EHCPs due for annual review before 2030, reassure parents explicitly in writing that their child's plan remains in force.
 Document this in your annual review paperwork.

-The transition timeline for existing EHCPs is carefully phased.
-No child transitions to the new system before the 2030 school year.
-The first cohorts to be assessed under the new framework will be those at the end of primary, secondary, and post-16 in school year 2029/30.
-They will be assessed from September 2029 and move to the new system in September 2030.
+The published transition timeline is phased.
+No child moves to the new system before the 2030 school year.
+The first cohorts to be assessed under the proposed framework are those at the end of primary, secondary and post-16 in the 2029/30 school year.

 Children attending special schools can stay for the duration of their education.
 The government explicitly states that no child will be forced into a mainstream setting.